nexmo-community/CS-churn/README.md

-# Building a user churn prediction model with the Conversation API
+# Building a User Churn Prediction Model With the Conversation API

 This sample application will go over how to integrate a machine learning model that is able to predict user churn.